Last Updated on June 1, 2025

 There are lots of boat tours you can take.
 I have included a couple below but find plenty more boat cruises at the Forth Tour website.

-Hop aboard a bus in the centre of Edinburgh at St Andrew Square for a trip to South Queensferry.
-Then enjoy a boat ride to Blackness Castle and the Three Bridges on one of Forth Boat Tours’ vessels.
+Enjoy a boat ride to see the spectacular Three Bridges on one of Forth Boat Tours’ vessels.
 It’s the only place in the world where there are 3 bridges that are built within half a mile of each other and each in a different century.

 Experience a High Speed Sea Safari